rikribbers/bidprentjes/README.md

 # Intro

-This is a small node.js postgresql tool used in my father personal website.
+This is a small node.js postgresql tool used in my fathers personal website.

 It uses docker, node.js and postgress.
 This is is more or less based on https://github.com/twright-msft/mssql-node-docker-demo-app.git